Medically reviewed by Drugs.com. Last updated on Apr 4, 2019.

 Respiratory: Dyspnea (6%), pharyngolaryngeal pain (6%)

-<1% (Limited to important or life-threatening): Amnesia, cardiac failure, hallucination, increased severity of condition, nephrolithiasis, pancytopenia, psychosis, renal tubular necrosis, seizure, stupor, syncope, tremor
+<1%, postmarketing, and/or case reports: Amnesia, cardiac failure, hallucination, increased severity of condition, nephrolithiasis, pancytopenia, psychosis, renal tubular necrosis, seizure, stupor, syncope, tremor

 Concerns related to adverse effects: